eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 1. Open the Eclipse preferences and select **Codewind**.
 2. Increase the debug connection timeout value and click **Apply and Close**.

-## Application stuck in Starting state
+## Application stuck in Starting state in Eclipse
 The application might be waiting for the debugger to connect.
 You can resolve this by right-clicking on the project in the **Codewind Explorer** view and selecting **Attach Debugger**.
 If the problem occurred because the debugger failed to connect when restarting in debug mode, make sure to increase the debug connection timeout in the Codewind preferences before trying to debug again.
 For more information see [Debugger fails to connect](#debugger-fails-to-connect).

 If the debugger is connected but stopped on a ClassNotFoundException, click on the run button to get past the exception.
 You might need to click run several times as the exception occurs more than once.
 To avoid stopping on the exception in the future, open the Eclipse preferences and navigate to **Java** > **Debug**.
 Uncheck **Suspend execution on uncaught exceptions** and click **Apply and Close**.